Mo-MR-123/BattleshipGame/README.md

 **TODO**:

 1. Each ship should not have an adjecent ship next to it.
-   (Add "horizontal", "x", "y" property to each ship object in shared.js to be able determine this.)
+   (Add "horizontal", "x", "y" property to each ship object in shared.js to be able determine this.
+    Also `ships.js` file in `javascripts` folder can be used to store all those information for each ship.)

 2. Place actual ship images when a ship is sunk.